stoffee/terraform-hcp-vault-eks/README.md

 ## HCP Vault EKS

-This Terraform example stands up a full deployment of a HCP Vault cluster with an AWS EKS cluster.
+This Terraform module stands up a full deployment of a HCP Vault cluster with an AWS EKS cluster and VPC peering.

 ### Prerequisites